yakin68/ozgur-yazilim-tasg/README copy.md

 ## Description

-This project aims to create full CI/CD Pipeline for microservice based applications using Microservices Application.
-Jenkins Server deployed on Elastic Compute Cloud (EC2) Instance is used as CI/CD Server to build pipelines.
+This project aims to create full CI/CD Pipeline for microservice based applications using Spring Petclinic Microservices Application.
+Jenkins Server deployed on Elastic Compute Cloud (EC2) Instance is used as CI/CD Server to build pipelines. https://github.com/spring-projects/spring-petclinic.git

 # # # # # # # # # # # # # # # # # # # # # # # # # # # # # #